 There are four content modules that we cycle through in the group.
 The first is a mindfulness module, which is brief and returned to between each of the other modules.
 The focus of this module is increasing nonjudgmental awareness of the present moment.
 The other modules are emotion regulation (i.e., promoting emotional awareness and developing effective ways to manage difficult emotions), interpersonal effectiveness (i.e., building and maintaining satisfying relationships), and distress tolerance (i.e., strategies to deal with crisis situations and the intense emotions that accompany them).

-Who directs the Psychologist Specialists of Maine DBT group program?
+Who runs the Psychologist Specialists of Maine DBT groups?

-Dr. Kate White’s training in DBT began during her pre-doctoral internship as a co-leader of DBT skills groups in the Department of Psychiatry at the University of Wisconsin-Madison.
+Dr. Kate White: Dr. White’s facilitates the Monday and Tuesday DBT groups.
+Dr. White’s training in DBT began during her pre-doctoral internship as a co-leader of DBT skills groups in the Department of Psychiatry at the University of Wisconsin-Madison.
 The DBT approach provided a useful skills-based addition to her generally integrative-psychodynamic approach to working with clients experiencing chronic emotion dysregulation and personality disorders.
 Kate went on to help develop, implement, and supervise trainees in a new DBT program at a community mental health clinic in Madison, WI.
 Kate earned her Ph.D. in Clinical Psychology from the Pennsylvania State University and is a graduate of Colby College in Waterville, ME.
 She returned to Maine to teach at Bates College in 2015 and joined Psychology Specialists of Maine in 2016.